-The beaked hawksbeard (Crepis vesicaria) is the first to come into flower, its outer florets orange beneath and is generally followed in June by the most common smooth hawksbeard (Crepis capillaris) with reddish outer florets and the slightly less common rough hawksbeard (Crepis biennis) which is downier and often taller, all three species are now out at the time of writing this on the 20th May 2019.
-The bristly oxtongue ((Picris echioides) has also started to flower which is very distinctive broad plant with very pimply, prickly leaves growing on heavier soils and often nearer to the sea.
+The beaked hawksbeard (Crepis vesicaria) is the first to come into flower, its outer florets orange beneath and is generally followed in June by the most common smooth hawksbeard (Crepis capillaris) with reddish outer florets and the slightly less common rough hawksbeard (Crepis biennis) which is downier and often taller.
+The bristly oxtongue also flowers in May (Picris echioides) has also started to flower which is very distinctive broad plant with very pimply, prickly leaves growing on heavier soils and often nearer to the sea.

 Cat's-ear Rough hawkbit Nipplewort

-The hawkbeards closest campions include the hawkbits of which the cat's-ear (Hypochaeris radicata) and rough hawkbit (Leontodon hispidus) are now in flower.
+The hawkbeards closest campions include the hawkbits of which the cat's-ear (Hypochaeris radicata) and rough hawkbit (Leontodon hispidus) may well now begin to flower.
 Both species are short and the cat's-ear has chaffy scales amongst the florets and its outer florets are greyish/greenish beneath.
 The rough hawkbit has shaggy bracts and its outer florets are reddish orange.
 Nipple wort (Lapsana communis) is a taller more branched species which has also started to flower.

-The leafy hawkweeds like the lettuces will be explored later in the year.
+The leafy hawkweeds like the lettuces can be explored later in the year.
 The above plants are common in our grasslands providing nectar-rich grasslands for many species of invertebrate.